wltan/tp/docs/DeveloperGuide.md

 The edit transactions feature is implemented via `EditCommandParser`, which returns an `EditCommand` that is then used to create `EditExpenseCommand` or `EditIncomeCommand`.

-1. `EditCommandParser` take in the argument string and parses it into an `ArgumentMultimap` that contains all the different data fields mapped (as strings) to their respective prefix.
+1. `EditCommandParser` takes in the argument string and parses it into an `ArgumentMultimap` that contains all the different data fields mapped (as strings) to their respective prefix.
 1. The index is parsed into an `Index`, which is used to locate the transaction to be modified during command execution.
 1. The remaining strings are then parsed to create the data fields within the Model component (dependency arrows omitted in the above diagram for simplicity).
 1. The data fields are used to create an `EditTransactionDescriptor` describing all of the new data fields.